CORNELIUS, THE GIFT OF LANGUAGES & THE NECESSITY OF BAPTISM

 “… Felicitas, rejoicing that she had safely brought forth, so that she might fight with the wild beasts; from the blood and from the midwife to the gladiator, to wash after childbirth with a second baptism.”
 (The Acts of the Martyrdom of Sts.
 Perpetua and Felicitas, AD 202)

-The false idea that an act of love prior to water baptism can result in regeneration or the remission of sins (i.e. ‘baptism of desire’) amounts to holding that the initial act of salvation is a result of man’s work, will or desire.
-But that contradicts Scripture, which teaches that regeneration and initial salvation, which one must have to be justified, is not the result of our works.
+The false idea that an act of love prior to water baptism can result in regeneration or the remission of sins (i.e. ‘baptism of desire’) amounts to holding that man’s work, will or desire is a cause of first justification.
+But that is wrong.
 Regeneration or initial salvation can’t be brought about by one’s charity, contrition, desire, shedding of blood, etc., as ‘baptism of desire’ and ‘blood’ posit.
 Scripture explicitly teaches that the rebirth one must have is not of man’s desire or blood (John 1:13)!
 It comes through the means instituted by God: Baptism.

 John 1:12-13- “But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the desire of the flesh nor of the desire of man, but of God.”

 Pope St. Leo the Great, Sermo 12 de Passione, c.
 A.D.
 460: “Through the birth of baptism an innumerable multitude of children of God are born, of whom it is said: who were born not of blood, nor of the desire of the flesh, nor of the desire of man, but of God.”
 (PL 54, 355-357)